-For master’s degrees, two-thirds of all course work must be letter-graded.
+For master’s degrees, two-thirds of all course work (unless otherwise excluded) must be letter-graded.
 Courses in the 100 and 200 series graded Satisfactory may be accepted for academic residence as long as two-thirds of all course work is letter-graded.
 This includes all courses undertaken, not just the required core courses included on the master’s advancement to candidacy form.

 In Progress Grades

 Courses that extend over more than one semester are graded at the end of each intervening term with the provisional grade of In Progress (“IP”).
 At the end of the final term, the instructor reports a letter grade for both semesters to the Office of the Registrar.
 The IP grade is not included in the grade-point average.
 Students who do not complete a course sequence may petition to drop the course retroactively without academic penalty.

 Instructors can give an Incomplete grade (“I”) when a student’s work is of passing quality but is incomplete because of circumstances beyond the student’s control, such as sudden illness.
 The Registrar will automatically change an IP grade to an Incomplete grade if the student has a break in a course sequence.

 There is no Graduate Council mandated time limit for graduate students to make up Incompletes.
 Programs may set their own more restrictive policies requiring completion of Incomplete grades within a set time limit.

 While there is no Graduate Council time limit for completing Incompletes, the following academic penalties apply to graduate students with Incompletes: